 The Role of Leaders and Stakeholders in Preventative Health

 Our leaders need to start planning and investing in a preventative health strategy for the benefit of our nation NOW.
 The current rehabilitative approach of fixing sick people is not in Australia’s best interests.
 They need to work with community organizations, industry associations, and interested stakeholders to make this happen.
 It will lead to a healthier Australian community and free up taxpayers’ money to spend on other worthwhile causes such as education and infrastructure.

 A focus on prevention aligns with the values of efficiency, cost-savings and supporting individuals to make good decisions.
 We can provide a platform to encourage our community to exercise more and eat well.
 The way to do that is through ensuring availability of parks and bike lanes.
 Ensuring access to healthy foods and creating a culture of activity.
 And the private health insurance industry should be solidly behind prevention to stop, or at least delay, people from getting sick and requiring payouts.

 Bill Gates “treatment without prevention is simply unsustainable”.

 Benjamin Franklin “an ounce of prevention is worth a pound of cure”.

 Check out how Fit Education Graduates are making differences in people’s lives and kicking goals on Fit Education tube.
 If you found this article interesting you may also enjoy Fitness is an Essential Service, or Fitness Industry on the Rise.
 Learn more about health policy in the Diploma of Fitness.

-If you are interested in studying to work in the Fitness Industry, you can schedule a phone call with our Careers Adviser, just click in the image below.
+If you want to in study to work in the Fitness Industry schedule a phone call with our Careers Adviser.
+Just click in the image below.